NPStraight2ThePoint/Simply-Wall-St-API-Workflow/README.md

 # Simply-Wall-St-API-Workflow
 This repository demonstrates the creation of a data pipeline that retrieves financial data from the Simply Wall St API, processes cleans and stores the data in a PostgreSQL database .
-The pipeline showcases an end-to-end workflow that integrates data acquisition, transformation, with end goal being to generate actionable financial insights.
+The pipeline showcases an end-to-end workflow that integrates data acquisition, transformation and application of stock attribution analysis.

 The project is built using Python, PostgreSQL, Pandas and Simply Wall St API .